Portuguese language in Goa: Current situation

 Despite centuries of domination exercised by Portugal, unlike what happened in other Portuguese colonies elsewhere, the Portuguese language failed to spread among the vast majority of the population, remaining as the language of administration and a small literate elite.
+It is estimated that less than 1.5% of the population used it as their mother tongue.

-Today, the Portuguese situation in Goa is much more dramatic.
-Generation after generation, the number of speakers has decreased dramatically.
-Since the military liberation of the colony by India in 1961, the Portuguese language has been progressively replaced by Konkani (the official language of Goa) and English (one of the two official languages of the federal administration of India).
+However, many Goans used Portuguese as their second language, compelled by its mandatory use in state administration and religious activities.
+Today, the situation of Portuguese in Goa is much more critical.
+With each generation, the number of speakers has declined drastically.
+Since the end of Portuguese rule in 1961, the Portuguese language has been progressively replaced by Konkani (the official language of Goa), and especially by English (one of the two official languages of India’s federal administration), which became a major medium for education and opportunity, replacing Portuguese as a modernity.

-Currently, the Portuguese language is spoken by a small community in Goa, although it is uncertain to know the exact number of people in Goa who can speak this language.
-Recently, attempts are now made to revive the language in Goa, including project-tests in secondary schools and artistic entities, or those of a tourist nature.
-Currently, the Portuguese language is learned in official and private education.
+Currently, Portuguese is spoken by a small community in Goa.
+Although it is uncertain what the exact number of people in Goa who can speak the language is, some estimates suggest this figure is between 3% and 5% of the total population.
+Recently, there have been attempts to revive the language in Goa, including pilot projects in secondary schools, and initiatives in the arts and tourism sectors.
+Currently, the Portuguese language is taught in both public and private education.

-After 1961, decades after decolonization, Portugal failed to support the teaching of the language in the Goan schools.

-This started a reversal trend, where Portuguese has been encouraged in schools, with the support of the Orient Foundation, and the University of Goa which has a master's degree in Portuguese studies since 1988.
-There are also many free courses to promote the Portuguese language, such as Communicare Trust in Dona Paula, English Language Center Instituto Camões, in Panjim, the capital, the Language Centre and the Portuguese Culture Parvatibai Chowgule College in Margao, the Friendship Society Indo-Portuguese (Indo-Portuguese Friendship Society).
+This started a reversal trend, where Portuguese has been encouraged and offered as an optional language in schools, with the support of Fundação Oriente.
+Goa University offers a master's degree in Portuguese studies since 1988, being the only university in the Indian subcontinent to offer a BA and MA in Portuguese.
+There are also many free courses to promote the Portuguese language, such as the Communicare Trust in Dona Paula, Instituto Camões in the capital city of Panjim, Centre for Portuguese Language & Culture (CPLC) at Parvatibai Chowgule College in Margao, and Indo-Portuguese Friendship Society in Altinho, Panjim.